jonny-ms/scheduler/README.md

 Storybook used to build and view React components in isolation.
 Integration tests implemented using Jest.
 End-to-end testing implemented using Cypress.

+To visit my deployed scheduler: https://distracted-euler-113c4b.netlify.com/

+To set up locally, the back end API is needed and can be found here: https://github.com/jonny-ms/scheduler-api.
+Follow README instructions to set up database.

 ## Screenshots

 !["Add an interview"](./public/images/add_interview.gif)